otabuzzman/RTXplay/notes.md

 8. [Front face in OptiX](https://forums.developer.nvidia.com/t/optix-triangle-hit-face/83511) is counter-clockwise in right-handed coordinate system (missing in OptiX documentation).

 ### Video (experimental)
-Checkout branch `movie`.
-Set FRAMES macro in `optx/rtwo.h` to some value greater than 1.
-Compile with `make tidy rtwo` and run `./rtwo | magick convert ppm:- rtwo-%03d.png`.
-If FRAMES was set to 72 there should be files numbered from 000 to 071.
-Pipe them into [FFmpeg](https://ffmpeg.org/) to make an MP4 using
+Simple approach to render multiple frames with a single launch.
+Uses 3rd dimension to render frames with different camera positions.
+Cameras handed to raygen program via array in SBT record.
+Result stored in array of image buffers in launch parameters.
+Both indexed by `idx.z`.
+Number of frames controlled by `FRAMES` macro in `optx/rtwo.h`.
+Default is 1 frame thus same behaviour as single frame version.
 ```
+# cd to RTWO and checkout branch
+cd optx ; git checkout movie

+# set FRAMES macro in rtwo.h to number of frames

+# build an run RTWO
+make tidy rtwo
+./rtwo | magick convert ppm:- rtwo-%03d.png

+# assemble individual pictures into a video
 cat rtwo-???.png |\
 	ffmpeg -f image2pipe -r 24 -i - \
 	-filter_complex "[0:v]reverse,fifo[r];[0:v][r] concat=n=2:v=1 [v]" -map "[v]" \
 	rtwo.mp4
 ```
-The complex filter of FFmpeg reverses and concats the clip to double playtime.
+The complex filter of FFmpeg also reverses and concats the clip to double playtime.

 ### Git for short (copy&paste)